jamie33o/history-of-michael-collins/README.md

 Manual tests were also performed to ensure the website was accessible as possible and an accessibility issue was identified.

-Issue #1: Some images were'nt resizing and were overflowing
+Issue #1: Some images were'nt resizing and were overflowing when device size was 320px.

-Issue #2: After keyboard controls were implemented, while testing the site with windows 'Narrator' screenreader, it was not clearly known what the purpose of the labels/checkboxes were.
-An aria-label label was added to the labels for screen readers to alert them that the labels were clickable and what their purpose was.
+Fix: changed max width and max height in media query at devices under 900px.

 ### Validator Testing